ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api.md

 ### Thunder Client

 [Thunder Client](https://github.com/rangav/thunder-client-support#thunder-client) is a lightweight Rest API Client Extension for Visual Studio Code.
+You can use it to prepare and test your REST API requests.

 ![](/images/thunder-client-1.png)